RoboAI-Kytee/roboai-cyberlab-cybersecurity-self-assessment-tool-chatbot/README.md

 list_all_documents.py: Lists all PDF documents that are used for creating vector databases or vector stores.

 ### Database (database/):
-The init_chroma.py script creates a local Chroma database, which is used by Claude models to access data stored in vector format.
+init_chroma.py: creates a local Chroma database, which is used by Claude models to access data stored in vector format.
 This local database supports the retrieval and generation functionality for Claude-based queries.

 ### Configuration (config/):
-config.yml: Stores configuration details for the application, such as paths for PDF storage, model selection, and other important parameters. sys_prompt.txt: Contains the system prompt used by OpenAI assistants or other models to maintain a consistent interaction context.
+config.yml: Stores configuration details for the application, such as paths for PDF storage, model selection, and other important parameters.

+sys_prompt.txt: Contains the system prompt used by OpenAI assistants or other models to maintain a consistent interaction context.

 ### Dependencies (requirements.txt):